decentralized-hse/practice/rdx/README.md

  4. C++ (+1)
  5. python (-1)
  6. bash

+Note that fuzzing can be tricky in python and bash, although still doable.

 One CLI command is an assignment for a team of one or two students.
 Please note that you have to collaborate a lot with the team that implements your